History of European Jews in the Middle Ages: Later immigration to Germany

 In 1267, the Vienna city council forced Jews to wear the Jewish hat, in addition to the yellow badge.
 Later in the century, a blood libel in Munich resulted in the deaths of 68 Jews, and an additional 180 Jews were burned alive at the synagogue, following another mob in Oberwesel, Germany.
-In 1290, owing to political pressure, English King Edward I expelled all Jews from England.
-They were only allowed to take what they could carry and most went to France, paying for their passage only to be robbed and cast overboard by the ship captains.

 In 1348, hundreds of Jews were burned and many were baptized in Basel.
 The city's Christian residents converted the synagogue into a church and destroyed the Jewish cemetery there.
 Pope Clement VI issued an edict repudiating the libel against Jews, saying that they too were suffering from the Plague.
 In 1385, German Emperor Wenceslaus arrested Jews living in the Swabian League, a group of free cities in Germany, and confiscated their books.
 Later, he expelled the Jews of Strassburg after a community debate.
-In 1391, Ferrand Martinez, archdeacon of Ecija, began a campaign against Spanish Jewry, killing over 10,000 and destroying the Jewish quarter in Barcelona.
-The campaign quickly spread throughout Spain, except for Granada, and destroyed Jewish communities in Valencia and Palma De Majorca.
-King Pedro I ordered Spain not to harm the remaining Jews and that synagogues not be converted into churches.
-He then announced his compliance with the Bull of Pope Boniface IX, protecting Jews from baptism.
-He extended this edict to Spanish Jewish refugees.

 Benedict XIII banned the study of the Talmud in any form, as institutions forced Christian sermons and tried to restrict Jewish life completely, and a few years later Pope Martin V favorably reinstated old privileges of the Jews.
 After more Jews were expelled from France, some remained in Provence until 1500.
 In 1422, Pope Martin V issued a bull reminding Christians that Christianity was derived from Judaism and warned the Friars not to incite against the Jews, but the Bull was withdrawn the following year.
 By the end of the 15th century, the Inquisition was established in Spain.
 Around 1500 Jews found relative security and a renewal of prosperity in present-day Poland.